Broadband for the Rural North

 7 years.
 Repayment is due on 30 April 2026 but return of capital is not guaranteed.
 Investors should be prepared not to have access to their capital for the full 7-year term.

 4.5% gross per year payable on 30 April from 2020.
 Payment of interest is not guaranteed.
-Interest will accrue from the date the bonds are issued.
+Interest will accrue from the date the bonds are issued, 14 days after the closing date.

 The directors can, at their sole discretion, repay the bonds in part or in full with effect from 30 April 2022.